 - 1. Refers to an octagonal stop sign at which the contestant is legally obligated to stop.
 For the purpose of identifying a STOP, ignore an associated sign conditioning the need to stop, such as a sign reading "Right turn permitted without stopping." - 2.
-Only for the purpose of determining PROTECTION in the application of the DEFAULT ROUTE INSTRUCTIONS, a STOP is also an octagonal stop sign controlling entering traffic on any route by which you may leave the intersection.
+Only for the purpose of determining PROTECTION in applying the Default Route Instructions, a STOP is also an octagonal stop sign controlling entering traffic on any route by which you may leave the intersection.